TexasInstruments/multicore-elf/README.md

 9. --max_segment_size : Maximum allowed size of a loadable segment.
 This feature can only be used with merge_segments disabled.
 Default values is 8192 bytes.

+10. --otfaConfigFile : Path to JSON file containing the OTFA config.
+Disabled by default with value None.

 ### MCUSDK integration